ISMAIL-OYELEKE/Project-4-Serverless-Chatbot-Build-an-AI-powered-chatbot-with-AWS-Lex-Lambda/README.md

 ![architecture](https://github.com/user-attachments/assets/408a2098-c39e-4ac4-bbe2-dda775175f16)

-*(Replace the link above with your actual architecture diagram image)*

 The solution uses a **Serverless Event-Driven Architecture**:
 1.  **Frontend:** The user chats via the **Kommunicate.io** widget embedded on the portfolio site.
 2.  **NLU Layer:** **Amazon Lex V2** processes the text to understand User Intent (e.g., "GetSkills").